quicwg/base-drafts/draft-ietf-quic-recovery.md

 When a PTO timer expires, the PTO backoff MUST be increased, resulting in the PTO period being set to twice its current value.
-The PTO backoff is reset upon receiving an acknowledgement unless it's a client unsure if the the server has validated the client's address.
+The PTO backoff is reset upon receiving an acknowledgement unless it's a client unsure if the server has validated the client's address.
 Not resetting the backoff during peer address validation ensures the client's anti-deadlock timer is not set too aggressively when the server is slow in responding with handshake data.